sk2282/ECE3400_Team8/ethics.md

 ### Background

+### Stake Holders
+* The elderly who struggle to take care of themselves
+* Relatives

 ### Utilitarian Test
+We have chosen to apply the utilitarian test.
+This test considers all current and future stakeholders.
+In this case, this is extremely important since the elderly population is growing so the outcome of this test will only affect more people as time goes on.
+This test also takes happiness into consideration.
+This is an important factor to consider because so many people will be affected.
+The solution that creates the most happiness will be the most desired outcome since it will affect the most people.
+It will cater to the common case instead of outliers.

 ### Applying the Test

 #### Possible Alternative Actions
-	Instead of a personal caregiver one could stay in a hospital or retirement home.
+* Instead of a personal caregiver one could stay in a hospital or retirement home
-	The elderly could live with their children/Family, however this is not always an available option for them.
+* The elderly could live with their children/Family, however this is not always an available option for them.
-	Robot Caregivers
+* Robot Caregivers
-#### Stake Holders
-The elderly who struggle to take care of themselves will be affected.
-Especially those that cannot afford personal care
+* Requiring people to be caregivers

-3. For each of the most promising alternatives, determine the benefits and costs to all stake holders.
+#### For each of the most promising alternatives, determine the benefits and costs to all stake holders.
-	Forcing People to be caregivers
+##### Requiring People to Become Caregivers
-#### Possible Outcomes
+###### Possible Outcomes
 People who are unhappy in their jobs do not perform as well and can experience personal consequences (https://www.forbes.com/sites/ashleystahl/2016/03/03/hate-your-job-heres-what-its-costing-you/#3a72d4396630)
 Due to this, the elderly won’t receive the quality of care they might need.

+###### Short-term and Long-term Consequences
-2. Should include both short-term and long-term consequences List some things from the forbes article above.
+List some things from the forbes article above.

-3. Should consider the relative value of an outcome to different stake Holders
+###### Should consider the relative value of an outcome to different stakeHolders
 The outcome of this option hella sucks.
 No one is happy.

 Living with Family